ospalh/anki-addons/pages/Quick replay.md

 Normally, audio and video files are put in a queue and played one after the other.

-But i sometimes like an audiofile replayed immediately, even before the first playing is finished.
+But i sometimes like an audio file replayed immediately, even before the first playing is finished.
 This makes that work.
 Just hit “r” or “F5”.

 <blockquote class="nb">
-This add-on has not ben tested on all platforms.
+This add-on has not been tested on all platforms.
 It may not work when the only mplayer available is the one from a binary Anki installation.
 </blockquote>